tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

 ### JS Built-in Function Description

-* [Standard JS](../../../appendix/standard-js.md): Tapdata Cloud supports processing and operating on data records, providing various functions and operations to manipulate and transform data.
+* [Standard JS](../../../appendix/standard-js.md): Tapdata supports processing and operating on data records, providing various functions and operations to manipulate and transform data.
 For example, you can use JavaScript or Java code to convert date strings to Date types.
 This allows you to perform date-related operations, comparisons, and formatting on the data records as needed.
 With this capability, you have flexibility in manipulating and transforming your data to meet your specific requirements.
-* [Enhanced JS (Beta)](../../../appendix/enhanced-js.md): Tapdata Cloud supports making external calls in JavaScript code using standard built-in functions.
+* [Enhanced JS (Beta)](../../../appendix/enhanced-js.md): Tapdata supports making external calls in JavaScript code using standard built-in functions.
 This allows you to perform network requests, interact with databases, and perform other operations by utilizing the capabilities of JavaScript and its built-in functions.